wp-plugins/user-meta/readme.txt

 * HTML
 * Captcha

-<p>You can create unlimited number of fields.
+You can create unlimited number of fields.
 All newly created field's data will save to WordPress default usermeta table. so you can retrieve all user data by calling wordpress default functions(e.g. get_userdata(), get_user_meta() ).
 User Meta plugin separates fields and forms.
-So, a single field can be used among several forms. </p>
+So, a single field can be used among several forms.

 = Documentation =